Tech Duel

 Question 1 of 5

-Common questions about Cursor vs Fastify
+Common questions about Express vs Fastify

 Is Fastify actually faster than Express in production, or just in benchmarks?